SubstrateLabs/brocc/._NOTES/parsers.md

 ## prompts

+i've added another fixture, it's called \_linkedin-company-feed.html, add a new set of consts DEBUG_2, FIXTURE_2, and new test case test_parse_2, simply print the md no asserts so we can iterate

-implement twitter profile and the test, following same pattern as the examples provided but none of the bespoke logic way simpler, basically the same deal using selectors and bs4, and ample debug logging and the same debug threading structure. test should just print the markdown for now (when debug enabled.) remember unstructured doesnt do markdown you have to do it yourself. implement the basic thing and ask me to run the test.
+evaluate the html file (its large, use a series of greps) and implement linkedin feed v2 and the test, following same pattern as the twitter home logic provided but none of the bespoke logic way simpler, basically the same deal using selectors and bs4, and ample debug logging and the same debug threading structure. test should just print the markdown for now (when debug enabled.) your goal this round is to just find the main feed items. so inspect the html, and have ample debug logging (truncating large html blocks) to orient yourself.

 implement instagram explore and the test, following same pattern as the examples provided but none of the bespoke logic way simpler, basically the same deal and similar logic converting unstructured to markdown, and ample debug logging and the same debug threading structure. test should just print the markdown for now (when debug enabled.) remember unstructured doesnt do markdown you have to do it yourself. don't add too much noise filtering initially as you need to see the debug logs first to know what to filter. implement the basic thing and ask me to run the test.